BenevolusGoat/custom_coop_ghosts/README.md

 Steam Library > Right-click Isaac > Manage > Browse Local Files > mods > custom_coop_ghosts

 ### Pre-created Modded Character Sprites
 Due to the niche of this mod, it was be up to me to create support for more of the popular modded characters.
-Below is a list of [b]37 modded characters[/b] supported inside this mod with links to their workshop pages.
+Below is a list of **37 modded characters** supported inside this mod with links to their workshop pages.

 - [Sarah, Dante and Charon](https://steamcommunity.com/sharedfiles/filedetails/?id=2880387531)
 - [Fiend + Tainted, Golem, China, Slippy](https://steamcommunity.com/sharedfiles/filedetails/?id=2851063440)